-Peter is one of the early peace activists in the labour movement.
-Peter was a member of the Communications and Electrical Workers of Canada.
-Klym according to one fellow unionist "was marching for peace years ago, when it really took guts to do that sort of thing".
-Peter continues to fight for the same goals today.

-Peter Klym passed away on August 4, 2007.
+Peter was one of the early peace activists in the labour movement.
+Peter was a member of the Communications Workers of Canada.
+According to one fellow unionist, Klym "was marching for peace years ago, when it really took guts to do that sort of thing".
+Peter continued to fight for the same goals until he passed away on August 4, 2007.

 L.H.
-(Henri) Lorrain Memorial Scholarship (2 Scholarships awarded)
+(Henri) LORRAIN Memorial Scholarships (2 scholarships awarded)